SamielXD/MobileConsole/README.md

 Search in logs
 🔧 Mod Management
 Access mod management features:
-/mod                    # Show mod dashboard
+/mod                    - Show mod dashboard
-/mod list               # List all installed mods
+/mod list               - List all installed mods
-/mod info <name>        # Detailed mod information /mod conflicts          # Check for command conflicts /mod commands <name>    # Show mod's commands
+/mod info <name>        - Detailed mod information /mod conflicts          - Check for command conflicts /mod commands <name>    - Show mod's commands
-/mod search <keyword>   # Search mods
+/mod search <keyword>   - Search mods
 Link commands to mods:
-/linkcmd <command> <modname>    # Link command to mod /unlinkcmd <command>             # Unlink command
+/linkcmd <command> <modname>    - Link command to mod /unlinkcmd <command>             - Unlink command
-⚠️ Disclaimers
+⚠️ Important Disclaimers
-Important Notes
-⚠️ Not all commands may work on every device or game version ⚠️ Building commands require appropriate permissions ⚠️ Use at your own risk - some commands may affect game performance ⚠️ This mod is in active development - bugs may occur ⚠️ PC users already have built-in console access - this mod is specifically for mobile devices Multiplayer Support
+Multiplayer Support
 This mod works in single-player only:
-The console interface and commands are client-side Most commands that modify the game (spawning units, building, etc.) will NOT work on multiplayer servers Only informational commands (checking resources, power, etc.) may work in multiplayer For multiplayer gameplay, use the standard game features instead Compatibility
+The console interface and commands are client-side Most commands that modify the game (spawning units, building, etc.) will NOT work on multiplayer servers Only informational commands (checking resources, power, etc.) may work in multiplayer For multiplayer gameplay, use the standard game features instead Important Notes
+⚠️ Not all commands may work on every device or game version ⚠️ Building commands require appropriate permissions ⚠️ Use at your own risk - some commands may affect game performance ⚠️ This mod is in active development - bugs may occur ⚠️ PC users already have built-in console access - this mod is specifically for mobile devices Compatibility
 Designed for mobile devices (Android/iOS)
 Requires Mindustry v154 or higher